 Can I do both ACCA and CS together?

-Yes, you can pursue both qualifications simultaneously, but it requires effective time management due to the rigorous nature of both courses.
+Yes, you can pursue both qualifications simultaneously, but effective time management is required due to the rigorous nature of both courses.

 What are the job opportunities after completing CS?

-CS professionals can work as Company Secretaries, Compliance Officers, Corporate Advisors, and in other roles related to corporate governance and legal compliance.
+CS professionals can work as company secretaries, compliance officers, and corporate advisors, as well as in other corporate governance and legal compliance roles.